trycourier/courier-cli/README.md

 - `courier whoami` – Display the currently authenticated workspace
 - `courier send` - Send a notification to a user, list, or audience
 - `courier track` - Send a track event to trigger a Courier Automations
+- `courier users:get` - Fetch the data for a given user ID
+- `courier users:set` - Overwrite a user's profile with the provided data
 - `courier digests:flush` – Flush any currently queued events for a given user + digest
 - `courier translations:upload` - Upload .PO files to your Courier workspace
 - `courier translations:download` - Download .PO files from your Courier workspace